themohitnair/xivvy/README.md

 sudo docker ps
 ```

-After this, you must add a cronjob to run `./upd.sh` weekly (in the given sequence, assuming you want all the arXiv papers to be in scope for your search engine).
-In the terminal within your project.
+After this, you must add a cronjob to run `./upd.sh` weekly (assuming you want all the arXiv papers to be in scope for your search engine, even the ones appended regularly to it).